-This administrative centre of Calvia municipality is one of the wealthiest areas in the whole of Spain.
+Calvia Villa is the administrative centre of Calvia municipality and is one of the wealthiest areas in the whole of Spain.
 Still, it is far away from the coastal tourism developments and attracts visitors and second-home buyers with the atmosphere of tranquility and rustic charm.
+Calvia Villa property owners can make the most of this secluded environment and enjoy traditional Spanish living.

-Calvia Villa itself is a typically rural and well-kept Mallorquin town.
-The honey coloured properties overlooking the landscape with the magnificent scenery of the cozy Sierra de Tramuntana is a perfect place to live in.
+Calvia Villa itself is a typically rural and well-kept Mallorcan town.
+The honey coloured properties overlooking the landscape with the magnificent scenery of the cosy Sierra de Tramuntana is a perfect place to live in.
 The valley surrounding this area is of steady and harmonic beauty.
 Here you find pines growing in the high parts and orchards of fruit trees and vegetables.

 Why Calvia Villa property?

 Once it was mainly an agricultural town, but now Calvia Villa has become a popular residential area with around 3,000 inhabitants.
-It is just a short hop from the coast and 15 kilometers from Palma city.
+It is just a short hop from the coast and fifteen kilometres from Palma city.

-Though Calvia Villa is situated in the interior of the island its advantageous graphical position just in the south of the mountain range also brings milder and sunnier winters than experienced by other neighboring areas.
+Though Calvia Villa is situated in the interior of the island, its advantageous geographical position just in the south of the mountain range also brings milder and sunnier winters than experienced by other neighbouring areas.

 Generally, there are no grandiose buildings on the town streets, but some charming houses with small front porches.